-4. Seconding the Motion: Member states: "I second the motion."
-A second is necessary to avoid spending time considering a question that only one member favors.
+4. Second the Motion: Member states: "I second the motion."
+A second is necessary to avoid time spent considering a question that only one member favors.

-6. Discussion: (debate) All statements must be addressed to the chair.
-Debate continues until no one wishes to speak or until someone moves to close debate.
-5. Stating the Motion: The chair states: "The motion has been made and seconded that...
+5. State the Motion: The chair states: "The motion has been made and seconded that...
 Is there discussion?"
 Only after the motion is stated by the chair is it before the assembly.